telefonicaid/thinking-cities/docs/data_api.md

 }
 ```

 Note the postal_address attribute.
-NGSI attribute values are not limited to simple times as strings, numbers, etc. You can use JSON objects or arrays also as attribute values.
+NGSI attribute values are not limited to simple types as strings, numbers, etc. You can use JSON objects or arrays also as attribute values.

 Alternatively, if you want to get a more compact response including **only attribute values**, you can use the *keyValues* format in the following way